 If you’d prefer to avoid the mayhem while still taking advantage of sales, your best bet is to devise a Black Friday shopping strategy.
-Here are three tricks of the trade to save you time, money, and headaches.
+Here are three tricks of the trade on how to prepare for Black Friday that will help you save time, money, and headaches.

 Step 1: Game Plan Before Black Friday

 When mapping out your game plan for the day-of, take the time to look through Black Friday ads as they come out.
-Many retailers have already posted what items will be on sale, including J.C.
-Penny and Apple.
+Many retailers start posting what items will be on sale early November.

 Be sure to check out NerdWallet's up-to-the-minute list of “leaked” Black Friday discounts.
 The site details deals from department stores and consumer electronics to health and beauty, and sports and outdoors.
 NerdWallet’s review of each retailer also saves you time by noting which sales are available before Black Friday, as well as which retailers are offering their sales online.

-Know What to Spend On & What to Skip
+Know What to Spend on and What to Skip

 Not all Black Friday deals are created equal.
 NerdWallet asked experts to share their shopping smarts on which products are discount-duds versus those that offer savings too good to pass up.